Last Updated on by

 Non-Dispersible Oils Recipe:

-The following bath oil recipe not only releases stress, it improves the look of aging skin, as well.
+The following bath oil recipe not only helps to release stress it also improves the look of aging skin.

 1 “The Water Cure”.
 GreekMedicine.net, n.d.
 Web.
 January 22, 2016